FrontLine Farming | Center for Food Justice and Healthy Communities

 Focus Area 1: Baseline metrics of racial equity in the food system in Colorado

 We define data broadly to include diverse forms of quantitative and qualitative data, including ethnographic and narrative forms.
-Even under this broad definition, there is a dearth of data representing the many people of color who participate in the Colorado food system.
+Even under this broad definition, there is a dearth of data representing the many women and people of color who participate in the Colorado food system.

 2.1 Data on Agricultural Workers in Colorado

 Between 65-73% of all agricultural workers are Black, Indigenous, and People of Color.
 However, these people have been invisible in the media, in policy, and in academic research.
 The nature of seasonal work and migratory lives, as well as long established racist notions of whose experience and voices have value, has presented barriers to gathering data on this subset of food system labor.
 This has created a blindspot on the truth of inequity in our food system.
-To address this, we have partnered with Project Protect Food System Workers (PPFSW) in 2020 to provide them data services including data collection design, data management, analysis and reporting.
+To address this, we have partnered with Project Protect Food System Workers (PPFSW) since 2020 to provide them data services including data collection design, data management, analysis and reporting.
 Our desired outcomes on this project is to increase knowledge about the reality of Colorado agricultural workers and provide communities with data that can further their efforts of liberation.

 2.2 BIPOC Apprenticeship program data